EHB-MCT/cp-frontend-ErenSahbaz1/README.md

 - **Scroll-Based Animation:** Story scenes reveal and animate as you scroll.
 - **Fixed Main Character:** Keloglan stays centered while the background and story evolve.
 - **Interactive Fight Scene:** The giantess fight features audio effects and scene transitions.
-- **Text Bubbles:** Dialogue and narration appear as you move through the scenes.
 - **Easter Egg Ideas:** Inspired by other parallax examples, with plans to add collectibles and secret interactions.

 🎧 Sound FX: